denglerchr/Wheeled-Inverted-Pendulum/README.md

 **Important notes:**
 * While the robot is running, the state of this repo is far from done, especially the doc and also a rework of the hardware are on my list, hopefully I can get some of that stuff done in Q1-2 2019.
-* I provide this as is, but do not provide any sort of support or debugging, so please avoid writing me stuff similar to: "It doesnt work and I don't know why.
+* I provide this as is, but do not provide any sort of support or debugging, so please avoid writing me messages like: "It doesnt work and I don't know why.
 Please help me, here's a low res picture."